kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 The information listed below is based on the current status of the v1.31 release.
 It may change before the actual release date.

-### The Kubernetes API Removal and Deprecation process
+## The Kubernetes API removal and deprecation process
 The Kubernetes project has a well-documented [deprecation policy](/docs/reference/using-api/deprecation-policy/) for features.
 This policy states that stable APIs may only be deprecated when a newer, stable version of that API is available and that APIs have a minimum lifetime for each stability level.
 A deprecated API has been marked for removal in a future Kubernetes release.